htetpaihtun/docker-for-my-friends/README.md

 	5.2.3-- Building your own image
 	5.2.4-- Pushing your images
 	5.3---- Running your container

-Chapter-6 ----- Multi-containers with docker-compose		lab session
+Chapter-6 ----- Multi-containers with docker-compose

 	6.1---- docker-compose.yaml
-	6.2---- Packaging your app with docker-compose Chapter-7 ----- Lets get REAL 					lab session
+	6.2---- Packaging your app with docker-compose

+Chapter-7 ----- Lets get REAL

 	7.1---- Build your own real-world docker application